Insights

 What are Compromise Agreements?

 A Compromise Agreement (sometimes called a Settlement Agreement) is a legally binding agreement between an employer and an employee which sets out the terms upon which an employee’s employment is to be terminated.
-Compromise agreements usually contain terms by which the employee agrees to settle any claims which the employee may have as a consequence of their employment by the employer (including claims for unfair dismissal and discrimination).
+They usually contain terms by which the employee agrees to settle any claims which the employee may have as a consequence of their employment by the employer (including claims for unfair dismissal and discrimination).
 In exchange, there will usually be terms setting out the payment of financial compensation by the employer to the employee.
 It is usually a term of the Compromise Agreement that the details set out within it are required to be kept confidential, including the circumstances leading to the end of employment and any payments made.

 Why do you need a lawyer?